 Group A

-The teams will design a control system that will virtually control the full-scale drilling system model to test and demonstrate the automated system.
+Option 1: The teams will design a control system that will virtually control their full-scale drilling system model to test and demonstrate their automated system’s capability to drill a directional well.
 The teams should incorporate virtual downhole and surface sensors in their automation and controls scheme.

-Option 1: The challenge requires teams to develop a full-scale drilling system model, including its corresponding control scheme, to virtually drill a directional well following a given trajectory.
+The well path will be defined by three targets provided by the Drillbotics Committee immediately before the final Phase II test.
+Teams can drill a 2D or an optional 3D trajectory.

-Option 2: Teams may used the D-WIS interface standard to connect to a simulator to detect and control an influx (kick).
+Option 2: Teams may use the D-WIS interface standard to connect to an OpenLab simulator offered by Norce to detect and control an influx (kick).

 Group B